sbfoster12/mu-data-products/README.md

 Building the application will create ROOT dictionaries that define the data products produced when we unpack the raw midas data.
 No executable is created.

-These data products are accesible in a ROOT macro or a jupter notebook using pyROOT.
-The `script/setenv.sh` script will set up the environment so the ROOT dictionaries are available in your ROOT session.
-For a jupyter notebook, you'll need to load the libraries with:
+These data products are accessible in a ROOT macro or a Jupyter notebook using pyROOT.
+The `script/setenv.sh` script will set up the environment so that the ROOT dictionaries are available in your ROOT session.
+For a Jupyter notebook, you'll need to load the libraries with something like:
 ```python
 import ROOT
 ROOT.gSystem.Load("/PATH/TO/PROJECT/mu-data-products/install/lib/libdata_products.dylib")
 ```
 The `.dylib` is appropriate for macOS; on Linux, it will be `.so`.
+See the [mu-notebooks](https://github.com/PIONEER-Experiment/mu-notebooks) repository for some example jupyter notebooks.